alordash/already/README.md

 }
 ```

-Run your binary application, change `add` function and then try to rebuild it without stopping.
-You should see that
+Run your binary application, change `add` function and then try to rebuild it without stopping running application.
+You
-`add` now returns different value!
+should see that `add` now returns different value!

 ### Downside (why slower)